lumeland/lume.land/plugins/og_images.md

 ---
 ```

-As `layout` variable is used to render a page and generate the HTML, the
+As the `layout` variable is used to render a page and generate the HTML, the
-`openGraphLayout` is used to render the page and generate the Open Graph image.
+`openGraphLayout` variable is used to render the page and generate the Open Graph image.
 You can use `_data` files to set the same layout to all pages or different
 layouts per directory.

 ### Satori library

-**Satori** is the library used to generate the images and
+**Satori**, the library used to generate the images,
 [only accepts JSX elements](https://github.com/vercel/satori?tab=readme-ov-file#jsx)
 (or React-elements-like objects).
 For example: